sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 The destination's locations are accessed only when a file which needs to be transferred is detected on the source location.

 When the destination location is not available, the changes detected on the source location are still observed but no transfer is attempted.
 As soon as the destination location is available again, new changes observed on the destination will be processed.

 The transfer will automatically start or resume the destination location when needed.
-It will not try to start the destination location, when the location has failed.
+It will not try to start the destination location when the location has failed.